timsand/mvp/readme.md

 # User Stories

--The player can enter in their name and have it displayed in the text -Player has an HP value that can be modified
+The player can enter in their name and have it displayed in the text

+Player has an HP value that can be modified

--Player has an inventory that can store/show items -Player has an attack value that can be modified by equipping weapons -The player can fight enemies
+Player has an inventory that can store/show items

+Player has an attack value that can be modified by equipping weapons

+The player can fight enemies

--The player is shown a game over screen if they die -The user can navigate between multiple rooms
+The player is shown a game over screen if they die

+The user can navigate between multiple rooms

--The user can make decisions that will have consequences later on -The player can save their game, and load a game
+The user can make decisions that will have consequences later on

+The player can save their game, and load a game

 # Front-End